ddc-java/ddc-day/formatting.md

 in combination with, or as an alternative to, the above options, color cues can be included with the code block itself.
 Currently, this theme recognizes `success` and `failure` CSS classes attached to a fenced code block, resulting in green or red (respectively) left and right borders on the rendered code block.

-For example, this code block uses the `failure` class (specified an a kramdown IAL) to indicate that the displayed code is invalid:
+For example, this code block uses the `failure` class (specified in a kramdown IAL) to indicate that the displayed code is invalid:

     ```java
     int x = "This is not an integer";